By Karen A. Soukiasian

 Your child most likely will want to touch, hold pet, and play with your dog.
 There is nothing wrong with that…except, it is your responsibility to be aware of your dog’s body language and warnings, should they begin to become annoyed.

 Fact is, most dogs unless taught otherwise, perceive your child as nothing more than a pack mate.
-It is your responsibility to help you dog make the association that your child is an Alpha pack member, who is to be trusted and respected.
+It is your responsibility to help your dog make the association that your child is a leader who should be trusted and respect.

 Your dog would naturally correct a rude puppy with an open mouth muzzle pin, inflicting little or no pressure, but with lots of noise, drama and drool.
 When doing that with your child, what your dog may be doing, is teaching your child puppy manners, in a harmless way, they have invaded their space.